jasminb/jsonapi-converter/README.md

 }
 ```

+Note that `@Type` annotation is not inherited from supperclasses.

 ###### Id annotation

 Id annotation is used to flag an attribute of a class as an `id` attribute.
 Each resource class must have an id field and it must be of type `String` (defined by the JSON API specification).